 2017 Summed Up in 10 Revealing Data Viz and Infographics

-A list of some of our favourite visualisations that explain the year that was 2017.
+A list of some of our favorite visualizations that explain the year that was 2017.

 2017 was an interesting year, wasn’t it?
 Politically to culturally, it seemed like every day there was something incredible or strange, or incredibly strange, making the headlines.